bdjang/data-email-templates/README.md

 ## Extending Interactivity to Outlook.com

-For Outlook.com, the class must be followed by an HTML element.
+For Outlook.com, the targeted class must be followed by an HTML element.
 It cannot be `class:hover` or `id:hover`.

 ```css
 .outlookRow1 td:hover {